8yt3r/tno-pki-m/README.md

 	  the created user is put in <projectdir>/config/includes.chroot/etc/skel/
 	- Custom packages outside the Debian repository will be added in the future to <projectdir/ config/packages.chroot/.

+Instructions for using this repository:

+	- Have a Debian strechts up-to-date system, prefereably a VM.
+	- sudo apt-get install live-build debootstrap